sannidhyaroy/SplitScale/README.md

 ---

 ### Privacy Considerations:
-- SOPHOS Relay is fully open-source, licensed with the AGPL License.
-We are in no way affiliated or partnered to Tailsacle.
+- SOPHOS Relay is fully open-source, licensed under the [GNU Affero General Public License (AGPL) v3.0](https://github.com/sannidhyaroy/SOPHOS-Relay/blob/main/LICENSE).
+We are in no way affiliated to or partnered with Tailscale.
-- Tailscale is mostly open-source at it's core, except their coordination server.
-However, they encourage open-source projects like [Headscale](https://github.com/juanfont/headscale), that can be configured to act as a self-hosted Tailscale Coordination Server instead.
-You can read more about "Open-Source at Tailscale" on their [Open Source page](https://tailscale.com/opensource).
-The instructions provided for SOPHOS Relay assumes you're using the default Tailscale Coordination Server and their official client apps or cli.
+- Tailscale is a partially open-source tool with some proprietary components, such as the Tailscale Coordination Server.
+Our project works with Tailscale’s existing setup and does not modify or distribute Tailscale’s proprietary software.
+Users must comply with Tailscale’s terms of service and licensing.
+For a fully open-source alternative to Tailscale’s coordination server, users might consider using [Headscale](https://github.com/juanfont/headscale).
+The instructions provided for this project assumes you're using the default Tailscale Coordination Server and their official client apps or cli, but it should work with Headscale as well.
+Read more at ["Open-Source at Tailscale"](https://tailscale.com/opensource).
 ---

 ### License
-SOPHOS Relay is licensed by the AGPL License
+SOPHOS Relay is licensed under the [GNU Affero General Public License (AGPL) v3.0](https://github.com/sannidhyaroy/SOPHOS-Relay/blob/main/LICENSE).